-The courthouse stands as a reminder of the gold rush that swept through this region.
-The namesake of the Pierce Courthouse, Elias Davidson Pierce, discovered gold in the creeks above Orofino, triggering a series of events that would have lasting consequences for the Nez Perce.
+Visitors to the Pierce Courthouse see it as a reminder of the gold rush that swept through this region in the early 1860s, triggering a series of events that would have lasting consequences for the Nez Perce.